gudnuf/bolt12-prism/testing/README.md

 When a payment is received, the node looks up in the datastore to see if a prism exists for that offer.
 Then it iterates through each member paying out their deserved amount.

+## Debugging

+There is a function in `prism-plugin.py` call `printout`.

+Use this to log anything while testing to a file on your machine.

+You can use to `watch -n 1 cat /tmp/plugin_out` to hot reload the file

 ## Help

 Reach out if you have any questions.
 This project has been a learning experience for me.
 Feedback is appreciated.